kovasap/mod_rng_free/README.md

 It would also continue to constrain the ability to spam powerful abilities, as fatigue does in the base game.

+#### Mdef and Rdef Impact Fatigue Recovery

+Since there are not too many defensive skills, Mdef and Rdef could also affect the fatigue recovery of bros slightly (like the "iron lungs" trait does).

 ### Skill Changes

  - **Recover**: No longer tied to a perk, and given to all brothers by default.